Actindo-AG/Documentation/Payments/Operation/05_ManageConfirmations.md

      - [LIST &ndash; Attributes](../UserInterface/06_ListConfirmations.md#confirmations-–-attributes)

-## Execute confirmation ticket
+## Execute confirmation transaction
-After you have checked a confirmation ticket and the reclaim is justified, you can execute it.
+After you have checked a confirmation transaction and the reclaim is justified, you can execute it.
 The payment service provider can than arrange the repayment of the money.
 #### Prerequisites
 - At least one connection has been created, see [Create a connection](../Integration/01_ManageConnections.md#create-a-connection).
 - At least one refund has been created.
 - At least the *Amount* and the *Status* column is displayed in the view.
-- The status of a confirmation ticket is "Confirmation required".
+- The status of a confirmation transaction is "Confirmation required".

 #### Procedure
 *Payments > Confirmations > Tab LIST*